aceliwang/potatopsych/CEQ.md

 Re quote: recovery does not depend on diagnosis
 -->

-Finally, public psychiatry is encompassed by schizophrenia-spectrum illnesses where lack of insight or anosognosia is common, leading to **barriers against shared decision making** and cultivation of the therapeutic alliance.
-The latter is recognised as a central tenet to the recovery process (RANZCP CPG for Mood Disorders), however may be set aside in the pursuit of biological management as experienced in my early training rotations in inpatient roles.
-Such involuntary management compounded by restrictive environments, potential paranoia and perceptual disturbances is often highly traumatising and although can lead to short-term "improvement", more often impairs consumers' ability and motivation to participate in long-term preventative care and rehabilitation, perpetuating a vicious cycle of re-traumatisation when they become unwell.
+*Finally, public psychiatry is encompassed by schizophrenia-spectrum illnesses where lack of insight or anosognosia is common, leading to **barriers against shared decision making** and cultivation of the therapeutic alliance.
+The latter is recognised as a central tenet to the recovery process (Shattock, 2017)*, however may be set aside in the pursuit of biological management as experienced in my early training rotations in inpatient roles.
+Such involuntary management compounded by restrictive environments, potential paranoia and perceptual disturbances is often highly traumatising.
+Although this biological approach is beneficient in the short-term via "objective" symptom reduction, it may also violate non-maleficient ideals by prejucidicing consumers against participating in long-term preventative care and rehabilitation, perpetuating a vicious cycle of re-traumatisation when they become unwell.

-Adoption of Open Dialogue Model strategies (Sekkila et al, 1990s) by conducting team discussions and reflections in the presence of consumers and carers, provides opportunity to promote patient centred care and limited enhancement of autonomy within the involuntary setting, in line with the recovery model **irrespective of diagnostic concordance between consumer and clinician**.
-Participation in Balint groups has developed appreciation of the impact and harms of traditional paternalistic practice and reaffirms our roles as a collaborator and advocate (CANMEDS, 2015) to participating in and promoting shared-decision making.
-Affording consumers the dignity of risk (Ibrahim and Davis, 2014) in care decisions, can lead to development of insight, promoting empowerment and advocacy and enhance the therapeutic alliance. **[CONCLUDING SENTENCE]**
+Participation in Balint groups has highlighted the impact and harms of traditional paternalistic practice and attests to our duties as a collaborator and advocate (CANMEDS, 2015) in promoting shared-decision making.
+This has led to my adoption of Open Dialogue Model strategies (Seikkula, 2001) by conducting team discussions and reflections in the presence of consumers and carers, which provides an opportunity to promote patient centred care and enhances autonomy, albeit limited, within the involuntary setting. ??????  in line with the recovery model **irrespective of diagnostic concordance between consumer and clinician**.
+Affording consumers the dignity of risk (Ibrahim and Davis, 2014) in care decisions, can lead to development of insight, promoting empowerment and advocacy and enhance the therapeutic alliance.
+[IF USING DIGNITY OF RISK, USE MORE FOR THERAPEUTIC ALLIANCE, STIGMA, ETHICS] **[CONCLUDING SENTENCE]**

+- TODO: personal reflection

 <!-- Conclusion:77/ words -->
-**[CONCLUSION SENTENCE]**
+**[CONCLUSION SENTENCE, ADDRESS THE SENTENCE]**

 It is therefore important to recognise the complex and multi-faceted nature of psychiatry that extends beyond conventional medical models of assessment and management. **Focusing only on "diagnostic facts" neglects the holistic picture and can damage the therapeutic alliance, disempower consumers and complicate the recovery process.** Psychiatry has evolved in its shift towards patient-centred care as reflected within the implementation of trauma-informed principles, cultural safety and recovery-orientated strategies and demonstrates the requirement for ongoing examination and scrutinisation of its practice to provide benefit to its consumers and society as a whole.